confluentinc/tutorials/flink-process-table-function/README.md

 In this tutorial, we take a look at Flink's most flexible form of user-defined function: [Process Table Functions (PTFs)](https://docs.confluent.io/cloud/current/flink/concepts/process-table-functions.html).
 Process table functions support flexible N-to-M semantics, meaning that any number of input rows can correspond to any number of output rows, and they also give developers the ability to schedule actions and access state across multiple events.

-The particular function that we will write and deploy in this tutorial is one that is well-known in statistics: one that calculates the median value over a user-specified number of events per partition key (in our case, the trailing median temperature per sensor).
+The particular function that we will write and deploy in this tutorial computes a well-known statistic: the median value over a user-specified number of events per partition key (in our case, the trailing median temperature per sensor).
 We will first call the function with Flink SQL, and then with the Table API.

 The following steps use Confluent Cloud.
 To run the tutorial locally with Docker, skip to the `Docker instructions` section at the bottom.